jchu59/react-ag-grid-poc/README.md

 ## POC Features

-- 'Make' column supports Select List editing
+- 'Make' column supports Select List editing and a Set Filter
-- 'Model' column supports text editing
+- 'Model' column supports text editing and No Filter
-- 'Price' column supports numeric editing
+- 'Price' column supports numeric editing and a Numeric Filter
 - Data is loaded into grid from Internet using React Promise
 - Save button prints editing JSON to console
 - Grid supports master-detail.
 Opening a row displays the row's detail grid with columns OID, Name, and Download